Reasons to replace tires:

 A couple things worth bearing in mind when you’re looking at new tires based on the mileage of your current tires are:

 - The road and weather conditions on your commute

 - Any mileage-based warranties

 - Consumer reviews

-- Your driving style
+- Your driving style and priorities

 While a good warranty and positive consumer feedback can help back up your decision, it’s well worth noting that certain types of tires can wear down far quicker than others.
-Generally, sportier tires with soft compounds that grip better will wear faster than regular passenger tires, especially over rough roadway.
+Generally, sportier tires with soft compounds that grip better will wear faster than regular passenger tires, especially over rough roadways.